-The Aegean coastline of Turkey is featured by numerous exceptional beaches, where people can enjoy various water sport activities, authentic environment and feel as if they are alone in the world.
+The amazing Aegean coastline of Turkey is featured by numerous exceptional beaches, where people can enjoy various water sport activities, authentic environments, and feel as if they are alone in the world.

 Ilıca Beach – Izmir/Cesme

 Ilica Beach, located on the Cesme peninsula, is most famous for its thermal springs.
 The beach can be found to the east of the town of Cesme, featuring soft golden sand, spectacular turquoise waters, and idyllic surroundings.
-The waters are shallow in general (for around 50 meters, maybe even more) and thanks to numerous thermal springs that can be found in the sea, as well as ashore, your skin will be significantly rejuvenated after bathing in the area.
-The beach itself is around 1,5 kilometers long, and an additional advantage of Ilica Beach is ideal winds for fans of windsurfing.
+The waters are shallow in general (for around 50 meters, maybe even more).
+And thanks to numerous thermal springs that can be found in the sea, as well as ashore, your skin will be significantly rejuvenated after bathing in the area.
+The beach itself is around 1,5 kilometers long.
+And an additional advantage of Ilica Beach is the ideal winds for fans of windsurfing.
 Additional water sports are also available.

-As for windsurfers, Alacati Beach is among a few very best beaches worldwide for this type of sports.
+As for windsurfers, Alacati Beach is among a few very best beaches worldwide for this type of sport.
 What makes this beach a windsurfing paradise is an excellent combination of appropriate winds and peaceful waters.
 If you are a beginner, there is a school of windsurfing where you can make initial steps.
-Alacati Beach is located around 8 kilometers from Cesme and 45 kilometers from Izmir, and lies close to a motorway.
-Local minibuses are operating.
+Alacati Beach is located around 8 kilometers from Cesme and 45 kilometers from Izmir and lies close to a motorway.
+Local minibusses are operating.

 Pamucak Beach – Kusadasi